My dad was not good at all things, but he had been born good at the things I most wanted to be good at, which were horses and music and art.

 It was uncanny, everyone said while I was growing up, how much I looked like my dad.
 And because I did not yet understand the difference between genotype, which is the way your genes are put together on the inside, and phenotype, which is the way that makeup shows up on the outside, I thought that looking like him meant I had inherited his talents, too.
 Granted, they weren’t immediately obvious, but I figured that these special gifts were just waiting to come out, that if I tried very hard, they would, eventually, show themselves.

-I struggled through guitar lessons, too, and practiced playing and singing in a dogged, strained effort that bore little resemblance to the easy way he played by ear, his rich and effortless baritone.
+I struggled through guitar lessons, too, playing and singing in a dogged, strained effort that bore little resemblance to the easy way he played by ear, his rich and effortless baritone.
 My dad lent me an old Kingston Trio chord book with oldie favorites from his youth; I eagerly attempted the ones that I recognized from more recent versions by the Beach Boys and Peter, Paul & Mary just to make him smile, his dark eyes crinkling until they disappeared.
 The guitar didn’t come easy to me, but I kept at it, working my way through a John Denver songbook, perfecting some pop ballads.
 I wanted to have a set list ready for when my talent kicked in.

 And I picked up books that broke drawing down into gimmicks; if you could draw a circle, the Learn to Draw Animals books promised, you could for sure draw an entire horse!
 It was easy!
 You just made circles: medium-sized for the forehead, a smaller one to form the nose.
 Larger circles for the withers and rump, the smallest for the joints of each leg.
 Once you connected them all with curvy lines, the book went on, it would look just like a real horse, just like the ones my dad quickly drew on my lunch bag.
 But I must have been doing it wrong, because to me, It was not easy at all! and the circle-horses never turned out looking right.
 I was growing discouraged.